rmeyers13/CS4341-team-11/README.md

 TO SETUP:

+In the main directory (CS4341-team-11) run:
+    npm install

-In the backend folder run the command:
+In the backend folder run:
     pip install -r requirements.txt

 In the frontend folder run: